 The Kinetic Case represents the future of technology, the necessary step and the novelty we needed.

-This modern cabinet is an intelligent entity, which lives and breathes in perfect autonomy.
+This modern cabinet is an intelligent entity that lives and breathes in perfect autonomy.
 Based on usage, it understands when and how to manage the airflow.

-When you use "heavy" programs, the unit of air vents opens faster, while it remains at rest when you use the basic functions of the PC.
+When you use "heavy" programs, the unit of air vents opens faster, while it remains at rest when you take advantage of the basic functions of the PC.